Hunting Lands, Programs, and Maps

 See also Land Access Rules.

-New Mexico state law requires sportsmen to obtain written permission prior to hunting, fishing or trapping on posted private property (NMSA 30-14-1).
-Violation of this statute is a misdemeanor offense and could lead to a revocation of hunting and fishing privileges for up to three years.
-Ignorance is no excuse, it is your responsibility to know the law and your location at all times.
+New Mexico law requires written permission be obtained prior to hunting, fishing or trapping on private property.
+Violations are a misdemeanor offense which can result in revocation of hunting and fishing privileges for three years.
+It is the sportsman/woman’s responsibility to know the law and his/her location at all times.